Anhanguera: Description

 A study in 2003 showed that Anhanguera held its head at an angle to the ground due to its inner ear structure, which helped the animal detect its balance.
-Anhanguera had bony rings in their eye sockets, called sclerotic rings.
+Anhanguera had bony rings in their eye sockets, called scleral rings.
 These disks may have provided support to the pterosaur's eyes.
-Sclerotic rings are found in some extant species of vertebrates.
-For example, modern day birds have sclerotic rings.
+Scleral rings are found in many extant species of vertebrates, including modern-day birds.

 The dubious species, A. araripensis, has been described as similar in skull anatomy to other species of Anhanguera, and possibly Coloborhynchus, and the species is placed in either of these genera by various researchers.
 Like species referred to Coloborhynchus, the snout tip was blunt and bore two forward-projecting teeth that emerged higher on the jaw than the rest of the tooth row.
 As in most other anhanguerids, the species bore a large, rounded crest at the tip of the jaws.
 Like Coloborhynchus species, and unlike the type species of Anhanguera, the crest of A. araripensis emerged from the very tip of the blunted jaws, rather than further back on the jaw.
 However, unlike Coloborhynchus, A. araripensis lacked a dent or depression in the blunted jaw tip, and the teeth appear to have been smaller and more uniform in size.